 It suffices to show that for any morphism $ T\to \ul S$ of schemes, the restriction of $\alpha$ to the small \'etale site over $T$ is an isomorphism.
 That is, that for any $T\to \ul S$ and any geometric point $t$ of $ T$, the map

 is an isomorphism, where the colimits are over factorizations $t \to V \to T$ with $V\to T$ \'etale.
-The right hand side is $\c{F}(t)$, by \ref{lemma:atomic_bm} and the fact that factorizations such that $V$ (with pullback log structure from $S$) is nuclear form a cofinal system.
+The right hand side is $\c{F}(t)$, by \ref{lemma:atomic_bm} and the fact that factorizations such that $V$ (with pullback log structure from $S$) is a nuclear neighbourhood of $t$ form a cofinal system.
 The left hand side becomes

 where $V\to T$ and $W\to S$ are \'etale.
 This can in turn be replaced by the colimit of $\ca F(W)$ over the diagrams of the form